SamuelZheng11/WooliesXCodingChallenge/README.md

 - If not then add up all the remain items and total the trolley amount

 On multiple passes analysing the algorithm there was the possibility that a lesser total could be reached if we were consistently re-evaluating the sum of `specials` but that would very quickly become a difficult problem.
 Similar to the branching paths on the state tree of the traveling salesman problem, there would be multiple different states on the state tree should we choose to apply `special 1` instead of `special 2`, of which each one of those would have another state tree of `specials` to apply.
 This could very quickly exceed memory limits so one would probably start to look at more efficent ways of exploring and storing state trees information, like `Branch & Bound Depth First Search` and using a byte[] instead of strings (representation of the state tree)

+## Logging and Tests
+Currenty this project does not have logging or unit/integration tests, Given more time TDD could have been perfomred and different levels of logging could have also been setup, but due to the time contraints I was not able to do this.

+## Token and URL storage
+Under normal circumstances the resource URL would have been stored in something like Appsettings.json and retrieved from there.
+Like-wise with the participant `token` on Azure KeyVault.
+However I experienced time constraints and connectivity issue with accessing the KeyVault, and therefore have stored them in the repository

 ## Final Thoughts
 I quite enjoyed this exercise as it gave me the opportunity to test my knowledge of the full process of deploying an application.\